This article will help you establish an SFTP connection from your HRIS provider to Workshop, allowing you to sync your employee contacts and lists.

 Follow the steps below to configure your SFTP Integration

-- In your provider, configure your data export to include the five required columns listed above.
+5. In your provider, configure your data export to include the four required attributs listed above.

-- Add any additional columns of data you'd like to sync over to Workshop.
+6. Add any additional attributes of data you'd like to sync over to Workshop.

-Some of the more common additional columns include: title, department, location, start date, birth date, employment status/classification.
+Some of the more common additional columns include: mobile number, job title, department, location, start date, birth date, employment status / classification fields (supervisor, manager, part time/full time, et al).

-These additional columns will enable more advanced list creation with Automatic lists as well as filtering of engagement data within Workshop.
-Add any columns you think are relevant and you would like to be able to use as constraints within Automatic Lists.
-You don't have to worry about the column headers for any of these columns, whatever you set them as is how they will appear in Workshop.
+These additional attributes will enable more advanced list creation with Automatic lists as well as filtering of engagement data within Workshop.
+Add any attributes you think are relevant and you would like to be able to use as constraints within Automatic Lists.

 If you'd like to see an example CSV containing some sample data you can find that here: